Martin Jol: Tottenham Hotspur

 RKC Waalwijk denied reports in June 2004 that Jol was about to become assistant manager of Tottenham Hotspur.
 Several days later, however, Jol was given the job under Tottenham's new coach, Jacques Santini, having been recruited by Tottenham's sporting director Frank Arnesen.
 Santini resigned from the manager's job after just 13 games, and on 8 November 2004, Jol was confirmed as his replacement.
 In his first season in charge, Jol improved their league fortunes and scrapped the defensive nature of play that Santini had instilled.
-After winning five league games in a row, Tottenham's best run of form since the 1992–1993 season, he won the FA Manager of the Month award in December 2004 and was strongly linked in the press with the then vacant managerial job at AFC Ajax of Amsterdam.
+After winning five league games in a row, Tottenham's best run of form since the 1992–1993 season, he won the FA Manager of the Month award in December 2004 and was strongly linked in the press with the then vacant managerial job at Ajax of Amsterdam.
 Jol, however, ruled out moving clubs early.
 Jol led Tottenham to the verge of European qualification but the season ended with a ninth-place finish in the Premier League after a final day draw at home to Blackburn Rovers.
 This meant Spurs missed out on the UEFA Cup spot by two points.
 In August 2005, he signed a new three-year contract with Tottenham.